 The far left door opens from the bakery into the first of the two domestic chambers, viewed here from under its east end bed platform [see pic below].
 This is mainly a music-making space and facing us is the wall of an electronic music-studio.
 On the left is the Silo's only example of an oil-drum stove [see next pic].

-AREND APT: CHAMBER 9 - STOVE
+AREND APT: CHAMBER 9 - STOVES

 (pic 9-94 / to SSE)

-The most primative type of squat stove - an oil-drum.
+The most primitive type of squat stove - an oil-drum.
 However this one has developed: fitted with a Silo inspection-door(?) and bolted to a chimney of Silo chutes and pipes.
 Behind it stands a little manufactured [oil?] stove which drapes its chimney of scrapped air-con tubing along the big stove's rigid outlet pipe [see previous pic].

 AREND APT: CHAMBER 9 - MUSIC-STUDIO